stclib/STC/README.md

 ## Version 5.1 RC3
-STC is a comprehensive, high performance, typesafe and generic general purpose container and algorithms library for C99 with excellent ergonomics and ease of use.
+STC is a comprehensive, high performance, typesafe and generic general purpose container and algorithms library for C99.
+It has excellent ergonomics and ease of use.
+The library elevates C into a modern programming language featuring a number of common containers and algorithms found in other contemporary system languages like Zig, Rust, and C++.
+Containers are templated and therefore allows for typesafe, high performance implementations.

+With STC version 5.1, specifying a container with non-trivial element types can now be done with a single #define prior to the inclusion of the container.

 <details>
 <summary><b>Version 5 NEWS</b></summary>

 V5.1:
-- Several breaking changes in cspan API.
-- Possible to specify container types as one-liners, including "keypro", "keyclass" and "cmpclass" element types.
+- Possible to specify even complex container types as one-liners using `c_keyclass`, `c_keypro`, and `c_cmpclass` option flags.
+- Some breaking changes in cspan API.
-- Updated **cregex** to handle invalid utf8 strings and fixed bugs.
+- Updated and fixed bugs in **cregex** to handle invalid utf8 strings.
-- Many improvements and bug fixes.
+- Several other smaller improvements and bug fixes.

+V5.0.2:
+- Changed `c_foreach (...)` => `for (c_each(...))`, and `c_forrange(...)` => `for (c_range(...))`, etc.

 V5.0:
 - Added build system/CI with Meson.
 Makefile provided as well.